Shubhanshu07/Game-of-Life/README.rst

 >>from jdegol import gol
 >> gol(init_type="random",h=20,w=20)
 ```

-The parameters of the gol function are <i>init_type,json_path,h,w.</i>
+The parameters of the gol function are *init_type,json_path,h,w.*

-1. init_type="random" to take initially random values
+- init_type="random" to take initially random values
-2. init_type="json" json_path="" to parse the json file as an input
+- init_type="json" json_path="" to parse the json file as an input
-3. h corresponds to the height of the grid
+- h corresponds to the height of the grid
-4. w corresponds to the width of the grid
+- w corresponds to the width of the grid